Norton Camp: History

 The site was excavated by Mr. H. St. George Gray in July 1908.
 The original ditch was shown to be 2.75 m deep.
 Pottery shards dated from the Bronze Age and the Roman period, but no evidence of occupation from other periods.

-Further excavations in 1968–1971 by Nancy and Philip Langmaid found flints from the mesolithic and neolithic, as well as extensive hoards of bronze metalwork, 9 bracelets, an axe-head and sword moulds from the Bronze Age (700 BC).
-They also found evidence of refortifiction in the Iron Age, from the period before Roman occupation (around 43 AD).
+Further excavations in 1968–1971 by Nancy and Philip Langmaid found flints from the Mesolithic and Neolithic, as well as extensive hoards of bronze metalwork, 9 bracelets, an axe-head and sword moulds from the Bronze Age (700 BCE).
+They also found evidence of refortifiction in the Iron Age, from the period before Roman occupation (around 43 CE).

-In 1981, a neolithic axe-head made from greensand chert was found.
+In 1981, a Neolithic axe-head made from greensand chert was found.
 There is further evidence from aerial photographs of cropmarks and post holes, possibly from roundhouses.

 The site is next to Norton Manor Camp, home of 40 Commando, Royal Marines.

 The Ancient Monument is included on the Heritage at Risk Register due to its vulnerability to arable ploughing.

 In 2019 the site was bought by Somerset West and Taunton Council in collaboration with Somerset Heritage Trust.
 The whole site is now open to the public.